Your Ultimate Guide to WooCommerce: Find Out Why People Love It!

 4. Marketing and Search Engine Optimisation

 WordPress is known for their SEO and because WooCommerce runs on it, your store gets to enjoy the benefits of both the in-built SEO options and SEO boost.
-This means that it will not only be easy for existing customers to find you, you are also more likely to attract new ones due to visibility on Google Search.
+WooCommerce SEO not only makes it easy for existing customers to find you, you are also more likely to attract new ones due to visibility on Google Search.

 Marketing-wise, WooCommerce enables easy application of discounts and coupon codes, and also product reviews.
 These reviews are essential in encouraging online sales, as prospective customers are often influenced by verified positive experiences from others.